 While not specifically related to blockchain, the ATO has established a special taskforce that actively investigates potential tax evasion arrangements that are facilitated through blockchain-based cryptocurrency transactions.
 Aligning with this approach, AUSTRAC requires digital currency exchanges to register, monitor and report on transactions occurring on these platforms.
 However, at the time of writing, no public information has been released regarding any enforcement actions that may have been taken against entities by these agencies.

 As discussed above, ASIC has released extensive and regularly updated guidance on ICOs and blockchain implementations, which outline how arrangements may be treated and the steps that ASIC will expect entities to undertake to comply with applicable obligations.
-This represents an overall pre-emptive mitigation approach by the regulators, rather than after the fact enforcement strategy.
+Overall, this represents a pre-emptive mitigation approach by the regulators, rather than an after the fact enforcement strategy.

 While there has been passing references to blockchain in Australian case law, at the time of writing there has not been any specific judicial consideration of blockchain or smart contracts in Australia.

-In Australia, the Privacy Act 1988 (Cth) (Privacy Act) regulates the handling of personal information by Government agencies and private sector organisations with an aggregate group revenue of at least AUD 3 million, and which have a jurisdictional link to Australia.
-In some instances, the Privacy Act will apply to businesses (eg, credit providers and credit reporting bodies) regardless of turnover.
+In Australia, the Privacy Act 1988 (Cth) (Privacy Act) regulates the handling of personal information by Government agencies and private sector organisations with an aggregate group revenue of at least A$3 million with a jurisdictional link to Australia.
+In some instances, the Privacy Act will apply to businesses (e.g. credit providers and credit reporting bodies) regardless of turnover.
 The Privacy Act includes 13 Australian Privacy Principles, which impose obligations on the collection, use, disclosure, retention and destruction of personal information.
 Relevantly, before entities collect personal information, they must disclose the way in which this data will be used, the purposes for which it will be used and third parties to which it is likely to be disclosed.
 This is the basis on which individuals provide consent for their personal information to be collected, used and disclosed.